lvgl/lvgl/docs/intro/introduction.rst

 * > 16 MHz clock speed is recommended
 * Flash/ROM: > 64 kB for the very essential components (> 180 kB is recommended)
 * RAM:
-    * Static RAM usage: ~2 kB depending on the used features and object types
+    * Static RAM usage: ~2 kB depending on the used features and Widget types
     * stack: > 2kB (> 8 kB recommended)
-    * Dynamic data (heap): > 2 KB (> 48 kB is recommended if using many GUI objects).
+    * Dynamic data (heap): > 2 KB (> 48 kB is recommended if using many GUI Widgets).
         Set by :c:macro:`LV_MEM_SIZE` in ``lv_conf.h``.
     * Display buffer:  > *"Horizontal resolution"* pixels (> 10 X *"Horizontal resolution"* is recommended)
     * One frame buffer in the MCU or in an external display controller